neoxush/VibeCoding/browser-extensions/enhanced-split-view/README.md

 - **Volume Control & Mute Persistence**: Added a dynamic volume icon that appears when sound is detected.
 Mute state is now persisted across navigations.
 - **Native Drag-and-Drop Pairing**: Replaced coordinate-based pairing with the Native HTML5 Drag and Drop API for robust cross-tab role assignment.
 - **Visual Feedback**: Added color-coded glows and improved UI responsiveness during drag operations.
+- **Movable UI (Persistent Positioning)**: Added a grip handle to the UI container, allowing users to drag it vertically.
+The position is saved across page reloads.
+- **Auto-Collapsing Buttons**: The UI now automatically collapses into a minimal state when not in focus, expanding smoothly on hover to maintain a clean workspace.
+- **Glassmorphism Design**: Updated the UI with a modern, semi-transparent blurred background and refined typography.

 ### v1.0.3
 - **Improved Drag-and-Drop Accuracy**: Implemented a cross-tab bidding system to prevent overlapping windows from both claiming a role.